Is your pet safe when they travel in the car?

 Most pet owners don’t even know about travel safety and one woman is on the mission to change this.

-Claire Harris from Pets2Places is launching the first ever Pet Travel Safety Day happening July 1st, the same date as the 30th anniversary that wearing a seatbelt in the UK became law.
+Claire Harris from Pets2Places is the founder of Pet Travel Safety Day which takes place on July 1st, the same date that wearing a seatbelt in the UK became compulsory in 1991.

-Worrying, a survey by Ford found 45 per cent of dog owners don’t secure their dog every time they drive and more than half let them roam free on EVERY journey.
+Another survey by Ford found 45 percent of dog owners don’t secure their dog every time they drive and more than half let them roam free on EVERY journey.

-I spoke to Claire ahead of the first Pet Travel Safety Day to find out all about her campaign.
+I spoke to Claire ahead of this year’s Pet Travel Safety Day to find out all about her campaign.

 Hi Claire, thanks so much for talking to me about Pet Travel Safety Day.